 - All players must be registered and on the roster prior to playing.

-- A full team is 6 players (5+GK) at Soccer World or 7 players (6+GK).
+- A full team is 6 (5+GK) or 7 players (6+GK).
 A forfeit occurs when a team is missing more than 2 players.
 If a team is short players and would like to add a non-roster player in order to avoid forfeit, that player must be a current member, with paid membership and completed waiver, and be approved by the opposing team prior to the start of the game.
 If a non-roster player is used without prior opposing team consent, the result is recorded as 5-0 against the team using the non-roster player.

 - Coed leagues require at least two (2) female players on the field at all times.
 In the absence of two female players, teams must play short as a male player may not replace a female player in a coed league.

 - Teams may have up to eighteen (18) registered players on the roster.

 - No additions to team rosters after 2/3's of league games have been played.